saishreyakumar/SaiShreyaKumar/README.md

 ## 👋 Hi there!
 Welcome to My GitHub Profile

 ### 👩‍💼 About Me
-I'm a Software Developer and Data Scientist passionate about building scalable AI systems, efficient backend services, and intelligent document processing pipelines.
+I am a Software Developer and Data Scientist passionate about building scalable AI systems, efficient backend services, and intelligent document processing pipelines.
 I thrive at the intersection of machine learning and real-world problem-solving.

 Currently, I'm diving into:
 - Generative AI applications for document understanding 🤖📄